What Is Prompt Engineering?

 System Prompts vs. User Prompts

 System prompt — Instructions that set context, tone, and rules.
-Often hidden from the user.
+Often invisible to the end user.
 Many tools let you customize this (e.g., "Always respond in a professional tone" or "Never make up citations").

 User prompt — The visible request.
 "Summarize this document" or "Draft an email to a client."

 System prompts define the assistant's behavior; user prompts define the task.
-For power users, tuning the system prompt can dramatically improve results.
+For power users, tuning the system prompt can significantly improve results.

 Chatbots — Focus on role, format, and constraints.
 Specify length, tone, and structure.